dgketchum/Landsat578/README.md

 # Easy Landsat Download

-Download and unzip Landsat 5, 7, and 8 (a.k.a.
+Download and unzip full size Landsat 5, 7, and 8 (a.k.a.
 LT5, LE7, LC8) images
 via the Google service automatically using a command line interface or a simple python script.
 (Now you can get all Landsat [1, 2, 3, 4, 5, 7, 8]!)